syamfarh/tp/docs/UserGuide.md

 * Error message shown to the user:

 ```
-"The person index provided is invalid."
+The person index provided is invalid.
 ```

 * GUI reflects that delete is in red font